 Caddying is a fun way to meet new people, work outside, and earn good money on your own schedule.
 You do not have to have work experience to join the caddie program, we'll help you learn what you need to know!
 All you need is a way to get to the course, a great attitude, good walking shoes, maybe some sunglasses, and access to a smartphone for booking your loops.
 Caddying also opens up opportunities for scholarships.

 Each caddie will be asked to attend one virtual information session and one on-course information session in-person before they start looping.
 By doing so, you'll gain the knowledge and tips you need in order to maximize your success as a caddie.
-Exact dates and times can be found on the application form above.
+Exact dates and times of these trainings will be communicated once confirmed.

 Open to Youth on Course members, members of the Kentucky PGA Junior Tour and First Tee - Louisville members who are 14-18 years of age.
 Any interested junior golfer must fill out the online application and complete a short questionnaire.
 Following the application process, the junior golfer must attend an orientation session where they will be taught guidelines on being a caddie, how to use the CaddieNow app, and policies for the different courses.
 They will also be evaluated on their abilities and knowledge.